 A Manufacturing business can become world class only if not only the product design but also the production process is optimized.
-An inappropriately designed production system will also add costs and inflexibilities to a product if design and manufacturing processes are misaligned.
+A production system that has been inappropriately designed will end up adding costs and inflexibilities to a product as well since product design and manufacturing processes will be misaligned.

 The often behind the scenes role of Industrial Engineers

 Unknown to many, Industrial Engineers often make key critical decisions that range from strategic, all the way to operational, as shown in the illustration developed by me below.

 The decisions indicated above are taken with the intention of optimizing the production quality, rate and flexibility of the process.
 Engineers will spend a lot of time examining flow and flow rates at each part of the factory:

 - Checking that the process flow results in the minimal amount of time to get the product to flow from the start to the end points in the factory